YeoJongHan/CTF_WriteUps/NYPInfosec_Dec_2021/Miscellaneous/Interesting Story/README.md

 flag = `NYP{K3V1NM1TN1CK}`

-### As pointed out by `Dylan`, these words like 'November', 'Papa', 'unaone', 'terrathree'... can be decoded through the `NATO Phonetic Alphabet Decoder` https://www.dcode.fr/nato-phonetic-alphabet.
+### As pointed out by `Dylan`, these words like 'November', 'Papa', 'unaone', 'terrathree'... are in `NATO Phonetic Alphabet` and can be decoded through the `NATO Phonetic Alphabet Decoder` https://www.dcode.fr/nato-phonetic-alphabet.
 Thank you for pointing that out :D

 > _The stories and full python script are under the `tools` folder :)_